aadeshsamdaria1/Cohort-Characterization-and-Clustering-of-Hypotension-Patients/README.md

 **Obstacles:** The challenges include detecting missing data and outliers within the dataset, determining an appropriate value for 'k' in clustering analysis, and validating the choice of 'k' through alternative methods.
 Additionally, identifying the common characteristics of patients within distinct subgroups is a significant challenge.<br>

+Note: Outlier detection was not included in the submission as all attribute values in the dataset fell within the valid range for each specific attribute. <br>

 ## Problem Solution Overview:
 The problem solution is divided into 3 parts: